 Below are examples of professional designations that await you:

 An Advertising Executive is responsible for developing strategies so commodities reach the target market and permeate every aspect of their lives.
 An advertising executive plans and analyzes marketing campaigns and negotiates contracts.
-This line of work will allow you to speak with sales agents, art directors and finance heads for the media advertisement and promotions.
+This line of work will allow you to speak with sales agents, art directors, and finance heads for the media advertisement and promotions.
 According to the Bureau of Labor Statistics, advertising and marketing managers earn $129,380 annually.

-A City Manager runs municipalities and are on the political end of the business arena.
+A City Manager runs municipalities and is on the political end of the business arena.
 Selected by the city council, a city manager creates city policies, makes budget recommendations, and hires or terminate laborers.
 In overseeing the function of municipal departments, city managers earn anywhere from $71,000 to $105,000 depending on years of experience.